 If you’re considering sequestration, or any of these other debt solutions, make sure you get expert advice first.
 The decisions you make will have a big impact on your day-to-day life and on your future, so it’s important to get them right.

 Before committing to any insolvency solution, it’s imperative to make sure you are aware of your rights when it comes to debt.
 You shouldn’t pay your creditors anything unless you’re 100% satisfied that they can prove you owe them the amounts they are claiming.
-Acting on your behalf, the experts at Consumer Law Barristers can ask companies that are demanding money from you to prove that the sums they are claiming are in fact due.
+Acting on your behalf, the experts at CLB can ask companies that are demanding money from you to prove that the sums they are claiming are in fact due.
 Drawing on our knowledge of consumer protection legislation, we can challenge creditors’ claims.
 Our approach has saved our clients a combined total of over £2.5 million.
 By coming to us, you can ensure your rights are protected and you don’t pay any more money than you need to.